vlngf/OilMetagenomesDB/documentation/samples/README.md

 - 🏞: oilfield environmental metagenomes
 - 🦠: crude oil metagenomes

-Numeric fields (e.g. latitude), can be filled with `NA` to indicate 'no reported value'.
-Free text fields (e.g. `geo_loc_name`) can be indicated with `Unknown`, and restricted cateogory columns sometimes will have an `unknown` option.
+Numeric and text fields must be filled in with `None` to indicate 'value not reported'.

 All column with 'defined categories' should be validated against `assets/enums/<column>.json`.
-This is to ensure data consistency, e.g. all Dental calculus samples are listed as `dental calculus` (as defined in `assets/enums/<column>.json`).
 This is to ensure data consistency.

 If you wish to a new category, please consult with the [agni-bioinformatics-lab](https://github.com/agni-bioinformatics-lab), and then add it to
 `assets/enums/<column>.json`.

-Sample columns are as follows:

 ## project_name